-AboutDr Elizabeth Dunningham is a wood scientist specialising in wood modification treatments.
-Her experience includes research in many aspects of wood and composite performance assessment, including stability and weathering.
+Elizabeth has a background as a wood scientist specialising in wood modification.
+Her experience included research in many aspects of wood and composites performance evaluation, including stability, colour and weathering.

 Grigsby, W J; Kroese, H W; Dunningham, E A; 2011.
 Determining the relative pore sizes of wood.
 Evaluating of variously dried radiata pine by differential scanning calorimetry (DSC).
 Proceedings of Novel materials from wood or cellulose: Annual Meeting of International Academy of Wood Science.
 August 31 - September 2, 2011, Stockholm, Sweden, pg.
 146.